msbeigiai/spring-full-stack/README.md

 ## Overview

-This is a full-stack web application that combines a Spring Framework backend with a React frontend.
+This is a full-stack web application in Java Spring framework for backend and React.js for frontend that I have developed.
-It provides customer registration, see all customer, customer authentication and authorization by using most common Spring framework libraries **Spring Security, Spring Web, Spring Data JPA, Spring JDBC** for backend and **React**, **ReactRouter** and **Chakra** technologies for frontend, and also **Postgres** as a database. \
+It provides for JWT user authentication and authorization, and fully CRUD operations by using most common Spring framework libraries **Spring Security, Spring Web, Spring Data JPA, Spring JDBC** for backend and **React**, **ReactRouter** and **Chakra** technologies for frontend, and also **Postgres** as a database. \